unclemate/mcp-cosplay/README.md

 - `checkMethod`: Method to use for content checking (`llm` or `keyword`)
 - `confidenceThreshold`: Confidence threshold for violation detection
 - `strictMode`: Enable strict mode for content checking

-## Persistent Cosplay

-Put this into your project `CLAUDE.md`

-> Please always cosplay <name>.

-Then, the role is kept always the same, even after `/compact`.

 ## 🤔 Core Concept